 Each unit begins with a ‘way in’ and then offers teaching and learning ideas for each element.
 The teacher chooses how to weave together the elements, from making sense of the text, through looking at the impact on the world of the Christian, and helping to make connections with the world of the pupil, in order to achieve the outcomes.

-This model shows that the ‘Understanding Christianity’ approach is not just getting pupils to learn what Christians think.
-Instead, it is about developing skills to help them ‘think theologically’ alongside learning lots of knowledge about the Bible, Christian belief and practice.
+This model shows that the ‘Understanding Christianity’ approach is not just allowing pupils to learn what Christians believe.
+Instead, it is about developing skills to help them ‘think theologically’ alongside learning knowledge of the Bible, Christian belief and practice.
 It also shows that these three elements do not represent rigid, distinct steps, but that pupils can ‘make connections’ whilst ‘making sense of the text’, for example.

 To find out more about 'Understanding Christianity' you can visit the website: